Murder Mystery Game AI

 Family reunions serve an essential purpose—they maintain bonds across distance and time.
 Yet they often fall into predictable patterns: catching up on logistics, rehashing old stories, awkward silences.
 Games interrupt this pattern.
 They create shared experiences where everyone participates equally, where laughter becomes the dominant emotion, and where genuine connection happens through play rather than forced conversation.

 The games in this guide work because they honor this deeper purpose.
 They're not distractions from family time; they're catalysts for it.
-When your cousin makes a brilliant Codenames guess, when someone gets voted out of Werewolf and dramatically protests their innocence, when the entire room erupts at a Jackbox answer—those moments become the stories your family tells for years.
+When someone makes a brilliant deduction, when a player gets voted out and dramatically protests their innocence, when the entire room reacts to an unexpected answer—those are the kinds of moments that give a reunion its character and that participants often find themselves referencing long afterward.

 Your Final Checklist